-Flower's Cove (or Flowers Cove, according to the official town website), located on Route 430 in western Newfoundland, is a pretty but unassuming coastal town with a very special attraction – thrombolites.
+Flower's Cove (or Flowers Cove), located on Route 430 in western Newfoundland, is a pretty but unassuming coastal town with a very special attraction—thrombolites.
 These formations, found along the coast, were created when microbes in the ancient Iapetus Ocean photosynthesized their food.
 Because the water near the shore contained calcium carbonate from limestone rocks, this photosynthetic process created the unusual formations we call thrombolites.

 Thrombolites are typically several feet across and look something like an Italian panini rosette roll made from rock.
 Scientists describe thrombolites as "clotted" structures because thrombolites lack the layered structuring of strombolites, which are formed in a similar way and date back to approximately 3.5 million years ago.
 As you look at a thrombolite, it can be difficult to imagine how living organisms could absorb enough minerals from the water to create such a large, rocky formation.

 Thrombolites exist in only a few places on Earth.
 The thrombolites of Lake Clifton, Australia, are similar in appearance to those found at Flower's Cove.
 Most thrombolites at Flower's Cove have a circular center surrounded by sections that resemble curved slices of pie.
 Some have fallen apart or broken up over the years, but you'll find plenty of intact thrombolites to view.